Revolyssup/discoded/README.md

 ```

 8. Replace the container names with appropriate names in docker-compose.
-9. cd to server directory and run:
+9. cd to server directory and run: (replace n with any number of replicas you want.)

 ```
-docker compose up
+docker compose up --scale app1=<n> --build
 ```

 6. Now you can send GET request on port 3000 for running code editor/runner.
 And your discord bot will be automatically online on whichever discord server you authorized it.